andresfb/habits-tracker/README.md

 # Habits Tracker

-A simple web app to tracks my habits
+A simple web app to track my habits